source-academy/general/backend/shared.md

 `/etc/cadet.exs` (or some other location, if you are overriding the default), and edit the values.

 In particular, you should edit the CORS allowed origins (`cors_endpoints`), the database credentials, as well as all the AWS resource names and ARNs to match those you have created, if any.
+Also set up the authentication configuration; you may wish to check out the [authentication guide](../auth/index.md).

 Once done, return to the guide you came from.